CMSgov/design-system/examples/create-react-app/README.md

 This shows the usage of CMS design system components in a [create-react-app](https://create-react-app.dev/docs/getting-started/) project.

 Refer to [install with NPM](https://design.cms.gov/startup/installation/) for instructions on how to install the design system as a dependency package.
-The `.env` is for a basic `create-react-app` confirguration with the design system.
-The [`/src/styles/index.scss`](https://design.cms.gov/startup/sass-and-css/) includes the design system's styles and paths for the image and font directories.
+The `.env` is for a basic `create-react-app` configuration with the design system.
+The [index.scss](https://design.cms.gov/startup/sass-and-css/#using-fonts-and-images) includes the design system's styles and paths for the image and font directories.

 ## Create-react-app